Automattic/jetpack/readme.txt

 **Bug fixes**

+* Blocks: update the VR block to be fully compatible with the latest version of WordPress and Gutenberg.
 * Comment Likes: only prefetch domains used by the feature.
 * Featured Content: no longer hides the "featured" tag from the WordPress.com Editor or the mobile apps.
 * Geolocation: avoid a PHP notice when setting location for a post in the WordPress.com post editor.